smartcontractkit/documentation/docs/Introduction/tutorials/advanced-tutorial.md

 # 6. Further Reading

-To read more about connecting smart contracts to external APIs, read our blog posts:
+To learn more about connecting smart contracts to external APIs, read our blog posts:

 - [Connect a Smart Contract to the Twitter API](https://blog.chain.link/connect-smart-contract-to-twitter-api/)
 - [Connect a Tesla Vehicle API to a Smart Contract](https://blog.chain.link/create-tesla-smart-contract-rental/)